Chen188/web3-dApp-demo/README.md

 - Set value of *NEXT_PUBLIC_ipfs_gateway* and *NEXT_PUBLIC_ipfs_uri* with the outputs in section [CloudFormation outputs](#5-cloudformation-outputs), or use public IPFS service such as [Infura](https://infura.io/).
 For example:

     ```
-    NEXT_PUBLIC_ipfs_gateway=http://1.2.3.4:5001/api/v0
-    NEXT_PUBLIC_ipfs_uri=http://1.2.3.4:8080/ipfs/
+    NEXT_PUBLIC_ipfs_api=http://1.2.3.4:5001/api/v0
+    NEXT_PUBLIC_ipfs_gateway=http://1.2.3.4:8080/ipfs/
     ```
 - If you're using Infura IPFS service, you can set *NEXT_PUBLIC_ipfs_auth_user* with your Infura IPFS project id, and *NEXT_PUBLIC_ipfs_auth_password* with Infura IPFS project secret.

 ### 5) Edit the smart contract deployment script

-Edit the `./scripts/deploy.sh` with your prefered editor, replace *QmeisUNzsWHmjmD8hX3mGsC8sYiYYwx2Qif98bHJPBvQsG* with the cid in section [Upload an image to IPFS](#2-upload-an-image-to-ipfs), save & close this file.
+Edit the `./scripts/deploy.js` with your prefered editor, replace *QmeisUNzsWHmjmD8hX3mGsC8sYiYYwx2Qif98bHJPBvQsG* with the cid in section [Upload an image to IPFS](#2-upload-an-image-to-ipfs), save & close this file.

 ### 6) Deploy the smart contract

+Get the private key in step <a href='5-export-pk'>export private key</a>.

 ```bash
 # this will deploy Blog Contract into the address corresponding to pk.
 pk=<replace-with-your-private-key> npx hardhat run scripts/deploy.js